Karat Gold Compared: 9k, 10k, 12k, 14k, 18k, 22k, or 24k?

 18k gold and 14k gold are widely considered to be the best choices for fine gold jewelry, and comprise the vast majority of engagement ring and wedding rings sales.
 Both possess an ideal combination of beauty, shine, and durability, which has kept them in high regard for centuries.

-12k, 10k, and 9k gold are good options if you’re looking to price shop for affordable, everyday jewelry that you can wear while working with tools, playing sport, or doing other physical activities.
+10k gold is a good option if you’re looking for affordable, everyday jewelry that you can wear while working with tools, playing sport, or doing other physical activities.

 Thanks for reading to the end!
 If you’d like to learn about another popular jewelry metal, then feel free to check out our guide to platinum jewelry.